zephyrus9/Notes-of-books-in-Xmind/readme.md

 ### readme.md

-plot the frame of some books with Xmind
+This repo contains some books frame drawed with Xmind software!